By Roy Burner - Minister of the Gospel

-If you bite and devour one another, take heed that you be not consumed one of another (Galatians 5:15).
+Scripture reveals: But if you bite and devour one another, take heed that you be not consumed one of another (Galatians 5:15).
 We are witnessing such, in many nations, of those seeking to gain control or power.
 There is hatred being emitted without consideration towards the one on the receiving end; only the gain one seeks to accomplish.

 Oftentimes it comes in stages, as previously mentioned of the palmerworm, the locust, the cankerworm, and caterpillar who finalizes the destructive work.
-These stages, though by man, reveals the aggressive nature, an energetic pursuit, towards finalizing its intended destruction.
+These stages, though by man, reveals the aggressive nature, energetic pursuit, towards finalizing intended destruction.

 Rebuke the devourer requires one to recognize the characteristics of those who seek to devour: They are aggressive, domineering, combative, and contentious.
 They are given to angry debate, provoking dispute, and quarrelsome.
 Oftentimes such mannerism is enhanced by the mainstream and social media.